xtensor-stack/xtensor/README.md

-# ndarray
+# xarray

-N dimensional array with broadcasting
+N-Dimensional Array with Broadcasting